A Practical Guide to Bloggingby Greg Knollenberg

 Directories and Search Engines

 As the number of weblogs increases, many directories and search tools have emerged to help people locate blogs on particular topics.
-Some of large weblog directories include: Eatonweb Portal, BOTW, and the Open Directory's weblog links.
-There also topic-specific weblog directories such as NYCBloggers.com and Boston Blogs.
-A list of directories can be found in writerswrite.com's new blogging section.
-In the search department, DayPop.com is a useful search engine that can search weblogs and their contents.
-DayPop can also list the day's most popular articles that weblogs are linking to.
+Some of large weblog directories include: Eatonweb Portal and BOTW.
+There were many topic-specific weblog directories in the earlier days of blogging but many of these are now closed.
+A list of directories can be found in our blogging section.
+You can use a search engine to find blogs by simple entering a category or subject followed by the word "blog."
 You can discover more methods for locating blogs on our page, How to Find Blogs.

 How Do I Start a Blog?

 Fortunately, there is no enormous technological hurdle that you have to overcome before you can build a weblog.
 You do not have to be a computer expert or even know HTML, but computer skills and HTML knowledge can certainly help.
 If you can navigate the Web fairly easily and fill out an online form, then you should be able to create your own weblog.
 To create a weblog you need to either use a blog hosting service such as Wordpress, Blogger, Typead, or Tumblr, which does all the work of formatting, hosting and archiving for you.
 All you have do is type in your weblog entries.
 Instructions for using these services (also known as blogging platforms) can be found on the websites; they are easy to follow.
 Costs are low; they typically range from free to $50 per year.
 Because of the blogging explosion, there are many new blogging hosts launching and some web hosting companies are adding specialty blogging tools and services.